 Join us on a journey around the Wild Atlantic Way in Ireland.
-From April 2014, we are slowly making our way up the west coast of Ireland.
-Starting in Kinsale in County Cork and finishing in the Inishowen peninsula in Derry City.
+We make our way up the west coast of Ireland - starting in Kinsale in County Cork and finishing in the Inishowen peninsula in Derry City.

 As we go along, we are looking at the scenery, exploring the music, visiting the places associated with your Irish surnames – as well as lots of history and culture along the way!

 So, let’s get the logistics out of the way.
 Here are the legs that we are covering – if a link is clickable, we have already completed that part of the journey and you can have a look at how we got on.

 We start all the way down south – from the town of Kinsale in County Cork:

 Leg 4: Skibbereen to Mizen Head, County Cork.

 Leg 5: The Sheep’s Head Peninsula and Bantry, County Cork.